angelobreyes/post-install-config/README.md

 <br />

-  - Then click on "Agent Panel".
-This page focuses on tickets and tasks as an Agent.
+  - Then click on "Agent Panel" and observe.
+You'll see that this panel doesn't have the variety of options and focuses on tickets and tasks as an Agent.

 ![image](https://github.com/user-attachments/assets/d632575f-4579-41ef-8a1b-1e3604d112e4)